Advanced Gemini: Apollo rescue

 The Gemini Lunar Surface Rescue Spacecraft was intended to fly a direct ascent mission, launched by a Saturn V. Descent stages, built from either the descent stage of the Apollo Lunar Module, or from the Apollo Service Module, would have reduced the spacecraft's velocity as it approached the Moon.
 One configuration used two Service Modules and one LEM descent stage, with the LEM descent stage performing the final landing, and then being reused for ascent from the Lunar surface and trans-Earth injection.
 The other configuration used three LEM descent stages, with the second being used for landing and the third for ascent and TEI.
 The LSRS would have landed close to the Apollo Lunar Module on the Moon, and the Apollo crew would have transferred to it by EVA.

 Following the Apollo 1 fire in January 1967, NASA conducted a safety review of the Apollo program.
 In response to this review, McDonnell proposed the Universal Lunar Rescue Vehicle, a repackaged version of the Lunar Surface Rescue Spacecraft with an enlarged capsule to make room for the three astronauts who were being rescued.
 It was intended to rescue an Apollo crew at almost any point while they were at the Moon, should an anomaly occur.
 Some ULRV designs included five seats, with two astronauts piloting it to the Moon.
 The proposal was considered, but rejected due to lack of funds.

 Other proposals

-A number of other applications were considered for the Gemini spacecraft.

 Manned Orbital Telescope

 The Manned Orbital Telescope was a proposal for a crewed spacecraft for astronomical or solar observation.
 It would have used the larger reentry module which was also proposed for the Big Gemini spacecraft, and would have been launched on a Saturn IB.
 The enlarged reentry module was also considered for a spacecraft proposed at the same time, which would have been used to rescue the crews of spacecraft that were stranded in low Earth orbit.
 It would have launched atop a Titan IIIC, once in orbit it would have maneuvered by means of a Transtage integrated into the equipment module.
-The larger capsule would have been used to accommodate the crew of the spacecraft which required rescuing.
+The larger capsule would have been used to accommodate the crew of the spacecraft which required rescue.